ValDelch/TheNoiseMustFlow/README.md

 - [ ] Documentation with usage examples

 ### 🌐 Educational Material
+- [x] Hands-on: training a diffusion model on MNIST
 - [ ] High-level explanation in README
-- [ ] Notebooks: DDPM math & intuition
-- [ ] Tutorials: build and train your own DDPM from scratch
+- [ ] Notebooks with explanations of key concepts and tutorials

 ---